Analog horror

 Concept for an Indonesian national warning system.
 Originally made as analog horror, it became widely used as a pro-democracy symbol during the 2024 Indonesian local election law protests.

-Analog horror is a subgenre of horror fiction commonly characterized by low-fidelity graphics, cryptic messages, few to no traditional jump scares, and visual styles reminiscent of late 20th-century television and analog recordings.
-It is an offshoot of the found footage film genre, said to have its origins in online horror of the late 2000s and early 2010s, including creepypasta stories such as The Backrooms and found footage series such as No Through Road, and Marble Hornets.
+Analog horror is a subgenre of horror fiction (primarily existing on YouTube) commonly characterized by low-fidelity graphics, cryptic messages, few to no traditional jump scares, and visual styles reminiscent of late 20th-century television and analog recordings.
+It is an offshoot of the found footage film genre, said to have its origins in online horror of the late 2000s and early 2010s, including creepypasta stories and found footage series such as No Through Road.
 The genre gained more widespread popularity with the release of Kris Straub's Local 58 in October 2015, with the series' slogan ("ANALOG HORROR AT 476 MHz") providing the genre's name.

 Characteristics

-Analog horror is commonly characterized by low-fidelity graphics, cryptic messages, little to no traditional jump scares, and visual styles reminiscent of late 20th-century television and analog recordings.
-This is done to match the setting, as analog horror works are typically set somewhere between the 1960s and 1990s, or work with elements from that time period.
+Analog horror is commonly characterized by low-fidelity graphics, cryptic messages, few – if any – traditional jump scares, and visual styles reminiscent of late 20th-century television and analog recordings.
+This is done to match the setting, as analog horror works are typically set somewhere between the 1960s and 2000s, or work with elements from that time period.
 Analog horror is often noted to use visual and audio distortion, as well as glitch-like effects that emphasize and replicate the technological limits the subgenre works with.
 The name "analog horror" comes from the genre's aesthetic incorporation of elements related to analog electronics, such as analog television and VHS (Video Home System), the latter being an analog method of recording video and audio.

 The genre is also known to show manipulated pre-existing media from the time period it is trying to imitate, as seen in series like The Mandela Catalogue.
-Oftentimes, analog horror works use their formats' supposed limitations to their advantage.
+Analog horror works frequently use their formats' supposed limitations to their advantage.
 Analog effects and graphics frequently obscure or abstract events such that the viewers are left to wonder at, and consequently fear, what they are witnessing.
-Works such as The Backrooms use the limitations of the equipment that they are replicating to disguise the use of Blender and Adobe After Effects, making the series appear more visually realistic.
+Works such as Backrooms use the limitations of the equipment that they are replicating to disguise the use of Blender and Adobe After Effects, making the series appear more visually realistic.

 Analog horror may also be influenced by horror films such as Ring (1998), The Blair Witch Project (1999) and Paranormal Activity (2007).
-David Lynch's Inland Empire and the musical subgenre vaporwave heavily influenced Petscop, a web series rooted in analog horror.